 A forward-looking change was the birth of the school, Notre Dame Academy, which has since inspired the formation of two other regional schools in the South End of Louisville.
 Notre Dame is the result of the efforts of three parishes: Saint Denis, Saint Helen (the two now Mary Queen of Peace), and Saint Lawrence churches.
 These three parishes formed Notre Dame Academy to support an approach to Catholic school education that will ensure the affordability and accessibility of Catholic schools for years to come.

-The continued growth of the parish has brought the number of registered families today to 806.
+The continued growth of the parish has brought the number of registered families today to 822.
 The original buildings remain, although additions have been made to accommodate the community’s growth.
 Due to the parishioners’ generosity through the Building a Future of Hope Campaign, with Pastor Rev. Jeffrey P. Shooner, a major construction project was begun in September 2009, keeping a portion of the old structure along with the first cornerstone, which rests below the new one in the Gathering Space.
 The beautiful new church was rededicated by Archbishop Joseph E. Kurtz and Rev. Jeffrey P. Shooner on May 30, 2010, and now has a seating capacity of more than 700.
 Rev. Thomas A “Tony” Smith is the current pastor.

 Longevity, stability, and a generous spirit describe St. Lawrence’s nearly 2,400 parishioners, who live out their baptismal call by sharing their gifts through stewardship, growing in their understanding and love of God, and leading the children to holiness through transmission of the rich tradition of the Catholic faith.